openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/01-create-project.md

     -p 5432:5432 postgres:10.5 >& /dev/null &`{{execute}}

 ## Start the app

+First, switch to the directory in which the app was built:

+`cd /root/projects/quarkus/fruit-taster`{{execute}}

 Let's begin Live Coding.
 Click on the following command to start the app in _Live Coding_ mode: